Finding a Sense of Peace

 About Suzy

 Suzy Favor Hamilton is a 3-time Olympian, 7-time US National Champion and Record 9-time NCAA Champion track and field athlete.
 She is the author of the New York Times bestselling memoir, “Fast Girl: A Life Spent Running From Madness,” which documents her unique journey from child phenom to Olympian, to top Las Vegas escort.
 Her complex life story was shaped by anxiety, depression and mania while living under the façade of the All-American girl.
 She has survived rock bottom and seeks to share her journey of recovery to educate, provide a roadmap, and hopefully, allow others to feel less alone.
 She is a spokesperson for the International Bipolar Foundation (IBF) and Run Like a Girl, and received the IBF “Imagine Award” in 2016 for her mental health advocacy.
 Suzy is married to Mark Hamilton and the couple has one daughter, Kylie.
-You can connect with Suzy via her website, X (formerly Twitter), Instagram, or Facebook.
+You can connect with Suzy via her website, X (formerly Twitter), or Instagram.

 Would you like to share your story of hope?
 I plan to feature more personal accounts like this from time to time on my blog.
 If you are interested in sharing your story, please notify me via my contact pageAlso, please subscribe to my blog and feel free to follow me on X (formerly Twitter), “like” my Facebook page, or connect on LinkedIn.
 Finally, if you enjoyed this post, please share it with a friend.
 Thanks!